wilkie/codeorg-docker-dev/README.md

 You will need to ensure that `docker compose` is usable in your install.
 Occasionally the `compose` features are installed separately.
+The `cdo` script can install this as a plugin for an existing Docker install via `cdo install:docker-compose`.

+The `cdo` script will be able to address some simple issues and give more information as needed.

 Note: This repo has been tested using Docker versions as low as 20.10.17 and as new as 24.0.6.